-The Corporation is currently appealing its 2016 real estate tax assessment.
-The most recent assessment increases the appraised value from \$52 million in 2010, to \$89.5 million, resulting in the 2016 real estate tax of \$3,126,002.
-Based on an independent valuation performed, and under advice from the Corporation's consultant, the Corporation has determined that an appraised value of \$55 million, and resulting real estate tax of \$1,746,360 would be more appropriate and have based the appeal on those levels.

-Based on the above, assessed real estate tax of \$1,379,642 is not being paid, and has been accrued and is shown in the accompanying statement of activities in the nonoperating section.
-The outcome of the appeal is expected to be resolved in 2017.
+In 2016, the Corporation appealed its real estate tax assessment applicable to the year 2016 through 2020.
+Real estate taxes billed in 2016 were \$3,126,002.
+Based on an independent valuation performed, and under advice from the Corporation's tax consultant, the Corporation determined that a valuation resulting in real estate taxes of \$1,746,360 would be more appropriate and a likely outcome of the appeal process.
+Accordingly, assessed real estate tax of \$1,379,642 was not paid, and was accrued and is shown in the accompanying 2016 statement of activities in the nonoperating section.